tesschin/tesschin.github.io/_pages/projects_index.md

 <!--{% include feature_row id="wowproject" type="right" %}-->

 <!--{% include feature_row %}-->
-### A. Human-Agent Interaction for Distributed Intelligence System.
+### Human-Agent Interaction for Distributed Intelligence System.
 #####  Research Assistant at KAIST KIRC Lab.
 Funded by ETRI (Electronics and Telecommunications Research Institute).
 • Study human interaction with collaborative intelligence between people, objects, and space. <br>
 • Study issues related to transparency, uncertainty, motivation & trust in interaction between conversational agent and users.<br>
 • Project Period: Oct.
 2017 - Aug.2020

-### B. Planning and Design of Big Data-Based Expert Recommendation systems.
+### Planning and Design of Big Data-Based Expert Recommendation systems.
 ##### Research Assistant at KAIST KIRC Lab.
 Funded by NRF (National Research Foundation of Korea).
 • Develop a system that recommends the panel of experts who can review research projects by matching the similarities <br> between the researcher’s thesis and the research proposals’ text content.<br>